urgood2/TranslatorWebsite/content/contributions/scheduler_student_services.md

 streamlit run streamlit_app.py
 ```

-> ℹ️ Make sure you’re in the project folder when running the app!
+> ℹ️ Make sure you're in the project folder when running the app!

 ---